kimberlykreiss/2019-11-07-git-kim/README.md

 - `branch -d`: delete a branch that was merged
 `- `branch -D`: force delete a branch that was *not* merged

+## Updating history
+`rebase <branch-name>`: incorporate changes in <branch-name>, e.g. `master` intro current branch
+  - You perform this command on the feature branch, not on the master